-I just couldn’t pass up this Gold and Glass mirrored artisan box from HomeGoods.
-Holds all my treasures.
+I just couldn’t pass up this brass and glass mirrored artisan box.
+It now holds all my treasures.

-The Port to Port gold metal jewelry hanger displays all my most used necklaces all nice and neat so they don’t get knotted up!
+The tall brass metal jewelry hanger displays all my most used necklaces all nice and neat so they don’t get knotted up!
 The orange carnival glass dessert bowl was found at at garage sale for $2!
 I can’t pass up anything orange and it adds just the perfect pop of color.
 I store my summertime cuff bracelets in it.

-I couldn’t pass up this white paisley embossed divider.
+How could you pass up this white paisley embossed divider?

 I began to organize my socks, underwear, work out clothes, scarves and belts in these gold and leather storage bins also from HomeGoods. a gold and black tray holds my perfume bottles and inspirational art leans on the back wall.
 A vintage gold and black mid century modern lamp casts a warm light at night.

 Well its January 10th and so far my New Year’s Resolution of getting and keeping organized has stuck.
 I’m wearing clothes I have forgotten I had and have kept the dirty clothes pile from getting taller than me.
 If your dream closet doesn’t seem possible try converting some space in your attic or basement.
 Switching out your clothes seasonally also helps give your more room.